smuellerDD/leancrypto/README.md

   addition, allocation functions for a usage on heap is also supported,

-* size: minimizing footprint when statically linking by supporting dead-code stripping, and
+* size: minimizing footprint when statically linking by supporting dead-code stripping,

-* performance: provide optimized code invoked with minimal overhead, thus significantly faster than other libraries like OpenSSL.
+* performance: provide optimized code invoked with minimal overhead, thus significantly faster than other libraries like OpenSSL, and

+* testable: all algorithm implementations are directly accessible via their data structures at runtime.

 ## Library Build